 Pro-tip: Give your mission statement more reach by creating both a text and video version.
 The video can be simple, just an eye-catching background, animated text, and a soundtrack.

 Include your mission statement video as part of hiring announcements or other HR video communications.
-Or, send it over to your marketing team to use as a Facebook cover, website content, and more.
+Or send it over to your marketing team to use as a Facebook cover, website content, and more.

-16 of the best mission statement examples
+Company mission statement examples: 16 of the best

 How do other leading companies tackle their mission statements?
-We searched far and wide for the best mission statement examples.
+We searched far and wide for the best company mission statement examples.

 The Seattle-based coffee giant originated in 1971 and has since become ubiquitous around the world.